skorch-dev/skorch/docs/user/save_load.rst

 the second run starts at epoch 8, continuing from the first checkpoint.
 With a lower learning rate, the validation loss was able to improve!

-Notice in the first run, we included a :class:`.FinalCheckpoint` in the callbacks.
+Notice in the first run, we included a :class:`.TrainEndCheckpoint` in the callbacks.
 This checkpoint saves the model at the end of training.
 This checkpoint can be passed to :class:`.LoadInitState` to continue training: